ronaatxendit/martabacc.github.io/_posts/2020-1-27-the-right-haystack.md

 I came to the field where the Nasi Padang era tuck in, an era where people despise Gadogado due to its massive complexity and terrible scalability.
 It becomes a buzzword - everyone talks about its glory and whatnot.

-However, that doesn't mean Nasi Padang offers simpler architecture, or a peace of mind.
+But that doesn't mean Nasi Padang offer simpler architecture, or a peace of mind.
 It just splits haystacks, but the size of _all_ haystacks isn't become any smaller.

 **Now you don't have one big haystack, but numerous amount of small haystacks.**